learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Firebase_and_Firestore.md

 const specialOfTheDay= doc(firestore, 'dailySpecial')
 ```

-When we write to a document, we pass in the reference as well as data, this is represented as key-value pairs
+When we write to a document, we pass in the reference as well as data, this is represented as key-value pairs.
 ```
 function write(){
     const data={